 While diarrhea often goes away on its own, several home remedies can ease symptoms and speed up recovery.

-Dehydration can be dangerous in children and older adults, so it is crucial to encourage them to drink water if they are experiencing diarrhea.
+Dehydration can be dangerous in children and older adults, so it is crucial for them to drink water if they are experiencing diarrhea.

 Avoid drinking anything that will further irritate the digestive tract, such as: